stratosphereips/StratosphereLinuxIPS/docs/index.rst

 - **Architecture**.
 Internal architecture of Slips (profiles, timewindows), the use of Zeek and connection to Redis.
 See :doc:`Architecture <architecture>`.

+- **Training with your own data**.
+Explanation on how to re-train the machine learning system of Slips with your own traffic (normal or malicious).See :doc:`Training <training>`.

 - **Contributing**.
 Explanation how to contribute to Slips, and instructions how to implement new detection module in Slips.
 See :doc:`Contributing <contributing>`.